 About Their Idea: The Anchor School is a predominantly African American middle school in the low-income communities of Third Ward and Sunnyside Houston that provides teachers, administrators AND students PD during the school day on Restorative and Trauma-Informed Practices, Diversity, Equity and Inclusiveness, Social Emotional Learning, Wellness, and Mental Health.

 Apryl Felder | Atlanta, Georgia

 About Apryl: Apryl is a dreamer and a doer with a lifelong passion for the future of school.
 With 4.0’s help, Apryl ran a successful pop-up based on the tenants of democratic schooling and aspires to expand the opportunity of self-directed education to at-risk public school-aged children by co-creating with them a collaborative democratic learning space where they can successfully bridge pathways to success.

-About Their Idea: The Atlanta Free School will provide the opportunity of self-directed education to at-risk public school-aged black children by co-creating with them a collaborative democratic learning space where they can bridge pathway
+About Their Idea: The Atlanta Free School will provide the opportunity for resource rich self-directed education to at-risk children in Atlanta who have been recommended, or who are currently enrolled in, Georgia’s Network for Educational and Therapeutic Support; empowering them through supportive facilitation to co-create a collaborative democratic learning space where they belong unquestionably.

 Jaime Johnson-Duplessis | New Orleans